Grammaire: pronoms objets indirects

 Je le cherche.
 I am looking for him.

-Here are some common verbs that require indirect objects :
+Below are some common verbs you should memorize as that require indirect objects :

 Verbes qui nécessitent des objets indirects